CentralLabFacilities/bonsai/docs/source/behavior/example/parameter.rst

 The ParameterHaver skill gets the "hellosToSpeak" variable assigned as parameter.

 .. warning::
-    Since the "value" parameter needs to be a string, we need to add quotes and a @ to get the variable as string:
+    Since the "expression" is read as a string, we need to add singlequotes and ``@`` or scxml may try to evaluate the expression as jexl:
     ``<data id="value" expr="'@hellosToSpeak'"/>``

 During transitions we can execute SCXML actions.
-The variables can be changed by assigning them a new value using the "assign" action:
+The scxml variables can be changed by assigning them a new value using the "assign" action:

 .. code-block:: xml